rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Crafting.md

 basic rules:

-needs 25% of the item's worth of ingredients
+needs 25% of the item's value worth of ingredients

 50gp worth of item/workweek. (increase to more gp/week at later levels.)

 1 check per workweek

-use tools. costs 500silver (-5 without tools)
+use tools. costs 500silver for a set of tools (-5 without tools)

-## Crafting Roll
+## Crafting Rolls and time to produce an item
-1 roll per workweek. if it takes multiple weeks you can roll again, but after 3 fails the item breaks and all materials are lost. fails can maybe add other adversities (build fail table).
+Some items are relatively simple and quick to produce, while others become a huge project spanning multiple months.
+A character can spend their downtime working to craft one or more items.
+For that, they spend time and materials, and need to use a specific crafting skill and tools.

 The CD is defined by the item rarity.
 #### Crafting roll CD by item rarity
 | Item Rarity | CD  |
 | ----------- | --- |